Rasuwa District: Administrative divisions

 2070 BS in this district is Mr. Janardan Dhakal.

 Transportation

 Rasuwa is accessible by bus from Kathmandu (national capital) via Pasang Lhamu highway (H21), with its headquarters (Dhunche) being about 120 km from Kathmandu.
-As of 2013, 3 VDCs namely Thuman, Langtang and Haku are not touched by any kind of roadway.
+As of 2013, 3 Village Development Committees (VDCs) namely Thuman, Langtang and Haku are not touched by any kind of roadway.

 Tourism

-Rasuwa is rich in natural resources.
-Langtang mountain range stands to the north of Rasuwa.
+Rasuwa is rich in natural resources claimed by the Government of Nepal Department of Mines & GeologyLangtang mountain range stands to the north of Rasuwa.
 The northern parts of the area largely fall within the boundaries of Langtang National Park.
 Gosainkunda Lake, Ganja La Pass, and Tamang village in Bridim are the major highlights of Rasuwa for tourism.
 The Gosainkunda Lake, also known as "Frozen Lake", is a mountain lake in the Langtang region.
 There are about 108 kundas (lakes) in this area.
 Saraswati Kund, Bhairab Kund, Surya Kund and Gosainkund are most important ones.